haster/java-chartjs/README.md

 	add(new SimpleGraphPanel("graphPanel", getChartJsConfigModel(), Model.of("My graph")));
 }
 ```
+See the tests of the `java-chartjs-wicket` module for more examples.

 # Maven Central
 Java-chartjs is available from Maven Central.
 Simply add the relevant artifacts to your dependencies.